 We managed to get to one last temple on the way out of the Angkor park, and even though it had barely gone midday, we were exhausted!
 But we had seen a lot in six hours.
-Unless you are seriously into temples, I honestly wouldn’t bother with the three day pass.
+Unless you are seriously into temples and the history of each one, I honestly wouldn’t bother with the three day pass.
 There IS such a thing as being templed out.

 The following day, we had something a lot more special planned.

 I had originally googled something about etiquette around monks, and accidentally stumbled across a website advertising a tour where you spend an afternoon at a temple with a monk.

 So after a relaxing morning on our final day in Cambodia, we set off in a tuk tuk with the same guy who took us to Angkor Wat.
 We stopped by a temple in town, casually picked up the monk, and sped off towards a bigger temple out in the Cambodian countryside.